angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 Warriors.

 Before we really dive in though, we need to get something out of the way.
-{{Spoils of the Vault}} works 100% of the time.
+:card[Spoils of the Vault] works 100% of the time.
 It never kills you.
 It never exiles cards you'll need later.
 It can do no wrong.
 If you can't trick yourself into fully believing that, you'll never truly grasp the 200 IQ galaxy brain plays involved with this deck.